Assessing the airborne survival of bacteria in aerosol droplets from coughs and sneezes

 For example, the study shows that during evaporation of droplets, the concentration of typical salts can rise way beyond their solubility limit, placing considerable osmotic stress on the bacteria and reducing viability.

-Professor Reid said: “This new technique offers the eventual prospect of allowing refined measurements to improve our understanding of the transmission of many airborne diseases including tuberculosis, the influenza virus, and foot and mouth disease.”
+Lead author, Professor Jonathan Reid from the University of Bristol’s School of Chemistry, said: “This new technique offers the eventual prospect of allowing refined measurements to improve our understanding of the transmission of many airborne diseases including tuberculosis, the influenza virus, and foot and mouth disease.”

 ‘Assessing the Airborne Survival of Bacteria in Populations of Aerosol Droplets with a Novel Technology’ by M. Fernandez, R. Thomas, N. Garton, A. Hudson, A. Haddrell and J. Reid in Journal of the Royal Society Interface